Attack of the 50 Foot Woman: Planned sequels and remakes

 With its low budget of around $88,000, Attack of the 50 Foot Woman made enough money to prompt discussion of a sequel.
 According to executive producer and cinematographer Jacques Marquette, the sequel was to be produced at a higher budget and in color.
 A script was written, but the project never advanced beyond the discussion phase.

-In early 1979, Dimension Pictures announced that producer Steve Krantz was developing a 5-million-dollar remake with director Paul Morrissey.
-It never came to fruition.

-In the mid-1980s, filmmaker Jim Wynorski considered doing a remake with Sybil Danning in the title role.
+In early 1979, Dimension Pictures announced that producer Steve Krantz was developing a 5-million-dollar remake with director Paul Morrissey, which never came to fruition.
+Filmmaker Jim Wynorski considered doing a remake with Sybil Danning as the title role in the mid-1980s.
 Wynorski made it as far as shooting a photo session with Danning dressed as the 50-foot woman.
 The project never materialized because Wynorski opted instead to film Not of This Earth (1988), a remake of Roger Corman's 1957 film of the same name.

-The film was remade in 1993 by HBO under the same title, Attack of the 50 Ft.
-Woman.
+In 1993, a remake of the film was produced and released by HBO.
 It was directed by Christopher Guest, with a script by Thirtysomething writer Joseph Dougherty.
 Daryl Hannah produced the film and starred in the title role.

+In early February 2024, Variety reported that Tim Burton and Gone Girl writer Gillian Flynn were developing a remake of Attack of the 50 Foot Woman for Warner Bros.
+Pictures.
+Margot Robbie plans to star as the title role for this version.